 Other Great Tips.

-Try a little exercise to burn some calories before you dinner.
+- Get Active Try a little exercise to burn some calories before your dinner.

 For those with Diabetes